 Pepco’s climate and clean energy strategy is aligned around these “pillars of decarbonization” and supports efforts to decarbonize the economy – including in buildings and homes, electricity generation, and transportation—while advancing efficiency, resilience, equity and innovation.

-And, while Pepco does not own power plants, we know we can have a major impact on combatting climate change, including as a major employer in the District and the region, a company with a significant operational footprint and community presence, and provider of products and services to our customers.
-We recognize that we have a responsibility take action to, help the District of Columbia meet its clean energy and greenhouse gas goals, and enable a brighter, cleaner energy future for all our customers and communities.
+And, while Pepco does not own power plants to serve our customers, we know we can have a major impact on combatting climate change, including: being a major employer in the District and the region, a company with a significant operational footprint and community presence, and a provider of products and services to our customers.
+We recognize that we have a responsibility to take action to

+help the District of Columbia meet its clean energy and GHG goals, and enable a brighter, cleaner energy future for all our customers and communities.

 That is why we have developed a plan that is:

 Our current plan is focused on Pepco’s operations and customers in the District of Columbia.
 Going forward, we intend to develop similar commitments for Pepco in Maryland and our sister companies Atlantic City Electric and Delmarva Power and continue to advocate for policies that have a positive impact on combatting climate change and building resilience.